7th September 2021

 Secured creditors are generally banks and asset-based lenders with security in the form of a mortgage on business premises, land, or a specific piece of machinery.
 Secured creditors could also include invoice factors holding security over a company’s sales ledger.
 When a company goes into liquidation, the secured fixed charge creditor is able to sell the asset in question to recover their money.

-Preferential creditors include employees who are owed arrears of wages and holiday pay up to certain limits, and outstanding pension contributions.
-HMRC no longer fall into the category of preferential creditor, and since 2003 have been classed as an unsecured creditor.
+Preferential creditors include employees who are owed arrears of wages and holiday pay up to certain limits and outstanding pension contributions.
+HMRC's previous preferential creditor status has been reinstated for insolvency procedures commencing after 1 December 2020.
+Since 2003, HMRC had been classed as an unsecured creditor.

 Floating charges are those held over asset classes, such as fixtures and fittings, stock, and raw materials – essentially these assets can be traded as normal, unlike a fixed charge which is held on a particular item.

 The prescribed part is an amount set aside from the sale of assets with a floating charge that has been taken out after 15th September 2003.
 This is for the benefit of unsecured creditors, to boost their chances of receiving a return from the liquidation.
 The prescribed part is calculated as 50% of the first £10,000 of floating charge asset realisations, and 20% of any between £10,000 and £600,000.